Swedish government response to the COVID-19 pandemic: Advice against travel abroad

 The government has issued progressively stricter advisories against travel.
-Beginning on 17 February 2020, the Swedish Ministry of Foreign Affairs advised against all trips to Hubei, China, as well as non-essential travel to the rest of China apart from Hong Kong and Macao.

-On 2 March 2020 the Ministry for Foreign Affairs advised against trips to Iran, due to the uncontrolled spread of the COVID-19 in the country.
+Beginning on 17 February 2020, the Swedish Ministry of Foreign Affairs advised against all trips to Hubei, China, as well as non-essential travel to the rest of China apart from Hong Kong and Macau.
+On 2 March 2020, the Ministry for Foreign Affairs advised against trips to Iran, due to the uncontrolled spread of the COVID-19 in the country.
 The Swedish Transport Agency also revoked Iran Air's permit for Iranian flights to land in Sweden from the same date.
 According to the foreign ministry, there were several thousand Swedish citizens in Iran at the time of the ban, many of them with difficulties getting back to Sweden.
 On 6 March 2020, the Ministry for Foreign Affairs advised against all non-necessary trips to northern Italy, specifically the regions of Piemonte, Liguria, Lombardia, Emilia-Romagna, Trentino-Südtirol, Valle d'Aosta, Veneto, Friuli-Venezia Giulia, Marche and Toscana.
 Turin, Milan, Venice, Verona, Trieste and Florence are large cities in these regions.
 The Public Health Agency of Sweden, who initiated the recommendation for the Ministry for Foreign Affairs, stated that the decision was based solely on the strain of the Italian health care system.
 On similar grounds, the foreign affairs ministry also advised against all non-necessary travel to the city of Daegu and the province of Gyeongbuk in South Korea.
 The advice regarding travel to Italy was extended 10 March 2020 to include all of its regions.
 Finally, all international travel was discouraged on 14 March 2020.
 The advice was to be in place for one month, after which it would be up for review.
 Travel from non-EU/EEA member states was stopped on 17 March 2020 and unnecessary travel within Sweden was advised against on 19 March.